Update: The iPhone 5C now comes with iOS 9 - we'll be updating this review with the new phone software soon!

 The viewing angles are still good on the iPhone 5C and the display sits just under the glass, making it look like it's actually printed on the glass instead of residing beneath it.

 Hold the iPhone 5C next to a smartphone sporting a full HD display though and you will notice it doesn't quite hit the same heights in terms of clarity, but in isolation you won't be disappointed.

-Opinion on the new colour scheme for iOS 7, which is unaltered in iOS 8.1, is less spilt than it was and the brighter, fresher look certainly makes it look more enticing on screen, catching your eye and actually pulling you into the operating system - where as iOS 6 had become rather mundane.
+Opinion on the new colour scheme for iOS 7, which is unaltered in iOS 8.1 and beyond, is less spilt than it was and the brighter, fresher look certainly makes it look more enticing on screen, catching your eye and actually pulling you into the operating system - where as iOS 6 had become rather mundane.

 What I do find frustrating in iOS 8.1 and its previous iterations is the dependence it has on the settings menu, with various app controls all housed here instead of within the apps themselves.

 It's annoying if you're in the Facebook app for example and want to adjust the notification settings, you have to exit the app and navigate to the setting menu instead.

 iOS 8 (and formlery iOS 7) is a great improvement on the previous version on Apple's interface and coupled with the colourful iPhone 5C it makes for a pleasing package.